Available globally online or through your favourite bookshop. Book links on this page are to Amazon.

 Queniborough nestles in the valley, distinguished by the dragon's tail spire of St. Mary's church, and a mile or two to the north-west, the tower of St. Peter's Church rises foursquare in the parish of Syston.
 In the archaic tongue of its Anglo-Saxon settlers, the tiny hamlet was named Sithestun after the broad, blunt stone where its patriarchs gathered.

 Little affects the tempo of its days.
 The warring factions to the north and south which contest the right of the Catholic Stuart over the Protestant Hanoverian for the nation's throne are no more than a whispered rumour.
 Ever since the Roman occupation, shiresfolk have preferred to cherish their roots rather than tangle with offcomers.
-The fact that St. Augustine, despatched by Pope Gregory I to these pagan shores, had converted Penda of Mercia's grandson, Offa, and the kingdom had grown fat and prosperous as a result, has long passed from memory.
+The fact that St. Augustine, despatched by Pope Gregory I to these pagan shores, had converted Offa, descendant of Eowa, King Penda of Mercia's brother, and the kingdom had grown fat and prosperous as a result, has long passed from memory.
 Those who work the land assume God's in his heaven and that they know how life should be lived.

 But deep below their pattens and hunting-boots, nature still seethes.
 The middle ground is riven by an ancient fault line.
 Some say that, until the titanic upheavals of the Ice Age, the undulating plain which forms the backbone of Charnwood Forest was the highest range of peaks in England.
 Every so often the earth's core rumbles and sends forth a shuddering ripple which undermines buildings, causes lightning cracks to appear in plasterwork and stirs up a gale.
 Thunderstorms occur more regularly than anywhere else in the British Isles.